KGLab-HDU/TKDE-under-review-Native-Hybrid-Queries-via-ANNS/NPG_nsw/n2/README.md

 Meaning of the parameters:

 ```
-<data_file> is the path of the origin data.
+<data_file> is the path of the original object set.
 <save_graph> is the path of the NPG_nsw to be saved.
 <MaxM0> is the 'K' of kNN graph.
-<efConstruction> is the parameter contollling the graph quality, larger is more accurate but slower.
+<efConstruction> is the parameter contolling the graph quality, larger is more accurate but slower.
 ```

 ### Search on NPG_nsw